 In early 2008, Mediware introduced BiologiCare®, the first system of its kind to track and manage transplantable materials.
-In November of that year, Mediware announced the acquisition of Hann’s on Software and the Ascend™ pharmacy management software used in smaller hospitals and specialty pharmacy providers.
+Also in 2008, Mediware announced the acquisition of Hann’s on Software and the Ascend™ pharmacy management software used in smaller hospitals and in specialty pharmacies.
 This acquisition, combined with a later acquisition of Healthcare Automation, Inc., led to the creation of Mediware’s Alternate Care Solutions product line.
 These products build and expand on Mediware’s rich heritage in medication management to serve the home infusion, specialty pharmacy and other alternate care markets.

 Expanding its reach to the broader healthcare market, Mediware acquired SciHealth, a clinical and business intelligence software company, in June 2009.
 InSight, which is already in use by some of the nation’s most prestigious healthcare organizations, provides a single source of truth and data transparency across the healthcare enterprise.

-The following year, in March 2010, the company acquired KnowledgeForge and added KnowledgeTrak™, an all-in-one solution for training, compliance, quality and document management, to its blood management product lines for use in hospitals and blood centers.
+The following year, the company acquired KnowledgeForge and its product, KnowledgeTrak™.
+With that purchase, Mediware complemented its blood management product lines with an all-in-one solution for training, compliance, quality, and document management in hospitals and blood centers.